 The CDC recommends using a washing machine to clean your face mask.
 Throw the mask in on the hottest setting and wash it with regular laundry detergent.
 "If your mask has elastic bands, let it air dry and then iron it.
 If the ties are cloth you can use the dryer," Dr. Cassoobhoy told POPSUGAR.

-If you don't have access to a washing machine, thoroughly hand wash the face mask with laundry detergent and then soak it in boiling water for five minutes.
+If you don't have access to a washing machine, soak your mask in a bleach solution (consisting of just room-temperature water and bleach) for five minutes before rinsing.
 Let it air dry and iron it.

 An important step in the process is then sanitizing everything afterward.
 Wash your hands and sanitize the sink and whatever you soaked the mask in.
 After your mask is clean, store it in a clean, sealed plastic bag until you're ready to wear it again.
 Also, keep in mind that microwaving a fabric face mask will not sufficiently sanitize it, nor will using UV light.
 You have to wash it at a high temperature with soap.